-Changes in employment for this occupational group depend on the demand for accounting services across all industries, but particularly in services.
-The need for transparency, cybersecurity and accountability, and the need to prevent fraud, increase investment and track cash flow are expected to drive increased demand for accounting records, which could boost employment of these professionals.
-However, the automation of accounting now allows other employees to perform tasks previously performed by accountants, which reduces the magnitude of favourable trends for this occupation.
+- The demand for this occupational group depends on the demand for accounting services.
+Moreover, the need for transparency, cybersecurity and accountability, as well as the need to prevent fraud, increase investments, and track cash flow, are expected to result in an increased demand for accounting documents.
+This could create jobs for these professionals.

 Here are some key facts about Financial auditors and accountants in the Lanaudière region:

 - Approximately 2,140 people work in this occupation.

 - Financial auditors and accountants mainly work in the following sectors:

 - Professional, scientific and technical services (NAICS 54): 45%